FlintLoader/.github/profile/readme.md

 ### Disclosure

 This project makes use of modified Fabric Components like Loom and the Fabric Loader/Mappings.
 These versions have been modified for this loader and will NOT work with fabric at all.
 Changes are listed in the readme of each project.
-This project is not affiliated with, or endorced by Mojang or FabricMC.
+This project is not affiliated with, or endorsed by Mojang or FabricMC.

 ***